munificent/journal/_posts/2010-06-25-methods-on-the-ether-or-creating-your-own-control-structures-for-fun-and-profit.md

 ---
 title: "Methods on the Ether: Or Creating Your Own Control Structures for Fun and Profit"
-categories: code, finch, language, parsing
+#categories: code, finch, language, parsing
-date: 2010/06/25
 ---
 One of my favorite things about [Lisp](http://en.wikipedia.org/wiki/Lisp_%28programming_language%29) and [Smalltalk](http://en.wikipedia.org/wiki/Smalltalk) is that they don't have special syntax for control structures.
 Sometimes the most elegant